Callbacks

 import net.tnemc.core.api.callback.transaction.PreTransactionCallback;

-callbackManager.addConsumer(TNECallbacks.TRANSACTION_PRE.toString(), (callback -> {
+callbackManager.addConsumer(TNECallbacks.TRANSACTION_PRE.id(), (callback -> {

 PreTransactionCallback preCallback = (PreTransactionCallback) callback;